 What is the Lymphatic System?

 This system is present in the body of vertebrates and is composed of vessels, tissues, and organs.
-The human lymphatic system helps in maintaining fluid balance.
-It does so by collecting the excess fluid from tissues and then deposits it into the bloodstream.
-The lymph circulatory system also generates lymphocytes that help in fighting against the diseases.
-The fluid that runs through the lymphatic system is known as lymphatic fluid.
+The human Lymphatic System helps in maintaining fluid balance.
+It does so by collecting the excess fluid from tissues and then depositing it into the bloodstream.
+The lymph circulatory system also generates lymphocytes that help in fighting against diseases.
+The fluid that runs through the Lymphatic System is known as lymphatic fluid.

 Lymphatic System Structure

-The lymphatic system in the human body is made up of lymph, lymphatic vessels, lymphatic nodes, and lymphoid tissue.
-Lymph is a colourless, watery fluid that mainly consists of white blood cells and is carried by the lymphatic system.
+The Lymphatic System in the human body is made up of lymph, lymphatic vessels, lymphatic nodes, and lymphoid tissue.
+Lymph is a colorless, watery fluid that mainly consists of white blood cells and is carried by the Lymphatic System.
 The lymph vessels are the site of fluid drainage.
 They pump the lymph fluid with the help of skeletal and smooth muscles.
 To prevent the backflow the larger lymph vessels are present with valves.
 A lymph node is nothing but a mere collection of lymphoid tissue.
-They are located at regular intervals in the lymphatic system.
-Lymphoid tissue is composed of lymphocytes along with other specialized cells and tissues that help in maintaining the immune system functions.
-The lymphatic system diagram is shown below.
+They are located at regular intervals in the Lymphatic System.
+Lymphoid tissue is composed of lymphocytes along with other specialized cells and tissues that help in maintaining the immune system’s functions.
+The Lymphatic System diagram is shown below.

 Figure: The Lymphatic System Inhumans